 Regulatory risks and next steps

-What happens next could involve official discussions, negotiations between airlines and the people in charge of the rules, and possibly changes to the instruction.
-Airlines might also try to use legal or administrative methods if they think this is too much government interference in how they set prices.
+What happens next could be official discussions, talks between the airlines and those in charge of rules, and perhaps changes to the order.
+Airlines might also try to use legal or administrative means if they think the government is interfering too much in how they decide their prices.